Most people are familiar with the file layout on Windows and are happy navigating the Windows file System.

 Android File Associations

-Just as with other operating systems like Windows, Android will use an App to open a particular file type (extension).
+Just as with other operating systems like Windows, Android will use an App to open a particular file type,denoted by the extension.

 For example if you try to open a pdf file it will normally use Adobe reader (if installed) to open the file.